ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/README.md

 README
 =====

-This is the GitHub repository for a graduate level workshop in transcriptomics and bioinformatics at the University of Pennsylvania.
-This workshop is part of a larger mission by the Center for Host-Microbial Interactions (CHMI) to advance bioinformatics skill-sets within and outside of the UPenn School of Veterinary Medicine.
+This is the GitHub repository for a workshop on Bioinformatics for RNAseq data, held as part of the 13th International Congress on Toxoplasmosis and T. gondii Biology (Gettysburg, PA, June 17-21, 2015).